-Most breaches of planning control are not a criminal offence.
-However, non-compliance with the requirements of a formal notice is a criminal offence and on conviction the person served with the notice could be subject to a fine.
-Where a transgressor has failed to comply with a formal notice the council will normally report the matter to the Procurator Fiscal, the body responsible for instigating prosecution proceedings.
+A breach of planning control is not a criminal offence.
+However, non-compliance with the requirements of a formal notice may be a criminal offence and on conviction the person served with the notice may be subject to a fine.
+Where a transgressor has failed to comply with a formal notice the council will normally instigate prosecution proceedings if there is a realistic prospect of conviction and it is considered to be in the public interest to do so.
+A successful prosecution does not, however, necessarily mean that a breach will be remedied.
+In such instances the council has recourse to further action, which could result in more substantial fines and/or imprisonment.